 Include Barrier Features

 Include barriers in the results of a trace.
-This encompasses feature barriers set in the Trace Locations pane as well as dynamically configured barriers: condition barriers, function barriers, filter barriers, and filter function barriers.
+This encompasses feature barriers set on the Barriers tab in the Trace pane as well as any dynamically configured barriers: condition barriers, function barriers, filter barriers, and filter function barriers.
 The subnetwork definition can be used to configure whether barriers are included in trace results as part of the subnetwork trace configuration.

 The selection set returned by a trace may display unexpected results when barriers are placed on edge features with midspan connectivity and the Include Barrier Features option is unchecked.
 If any part of the feature is returned by the trace, the entire feature is selected and displayed in the trace result.